 Introduction

 Gumbi simplifies the steps needed to build a Gaussian Process model from tabular data.
 It takes care of shaping, transforming, and standardizing data as necessary while applying best practices and sensible defaults to the construction of the GP model itself.
 Taking inspiration from popular packages such as Bambi and Seaborn, Gumbi’s aim is to allow quick iteration on both model structure and prediction visualization.
-Gumbi is primarily built on top of Pymc, though additional support for GPflow is planned.
+Gumbi is primarily designed with the experimental scientist in mind, and enabling easy implementation of Bayesian Optimization into laboratory workflows.
+Gumbi is primarily built on top of Pymc, with a Botorch backend provided for acceleration and Bayesian Optimization.

 Quickstart